Bhuvana-Chandrika/Pandas-and-SQL/README.md

-# Pandas-and-SQL
+## SQL Leet Code Problems
-Collection of LeetCode questions to ace the coding interview! - Created using [LeetHub v2](https://github.com/arunbhardwaj/LeetHub-2.0)
+This is a collection of LeetCode questions I solve.